httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Retrieval Model {#retrieval-model}

+This section defines how cookies are retrieved from a cookie store in the form of a cookie-string.
+A cookie-string may be used to build a Cookie header for an HTTP request, or may be returned from a "non-HTTP" API that provides access to cookies.

+### The Cookie Header {#cookie}

+The user agent includes stored cookies in the Cookie HTTP request header.

+When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.

+A user agent MAY omit the Cookie header in its entirety.
+For example, the user agent might wish to block sending cookies during "third-party" requests from setting cookies (see {{third-party-cookies}}).

+If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST send the cookie-string as the value of the header field.
+The cookie-string is computed as defined in {{retrieval-algorithm}}, whereby the retrieval-uri is defined as the request-uri and the same-site status is computed for the HTTP request as defined in {{same-site-requests}}.

+### Non-HTTP APIs {#non-http}

+The user agent may implement "non-HTTP" APIs that can be used to access stored cookies.

+A user agent MAY return an empty cookie-string in certain contexts, such as when retrieval occurs within a third-party context (see {{third-party-cookies}}).

+If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm}, whereby the retrieval-uri is the associated Document's URL.
+The retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.

+### Retrieval Algorithm {#retrieval-algorithm}

 The user agent MUST use an algorithm equivalent to the following algorithm to compute the cookie-string from a cookie store, a retrieval-uri, and the retrieval's same-site status.